leipert/language-pfm/README.md

 **Supported Pandoc Features**

-This package supports a lot of [some quirks](docs/supported-features).
+This package supports a lot of [pandoc features](https://github.com/leipert/language-pfm/blob/dist/docs/supported-features.md).
 Here are the highlights:

 * Math highlighting `$...$` and `\(...\)` and block `$$...$$` and `\[...\]` (copied from [language-latex](https://atom.io/packages/language-latex))
 * [Definition Lists] & [fancy lists]